 The mechanical removal of the plaque and calculus causes microscopic roughening of the tooth surface.
 This roughening increases the retentive ability of the tooth for plaque and calculus.
 Polishing will smooth the surface and decrease the adhesive ability of plaque.

-If any abnormalities were found during the assessment and radiographs, various treatments may be recommended.
-Some examples of treatments are: tooth extraction, bonded sealants of fractures and local antibiotic treatment of pockets around the teeth.
+If any abnormalities were found during the assessment, various treatments may be recommended.
+Some examples of treatments are: tooth extraction and local antibiotic treatment of pockets around the teeth.
 The veterinarian will explain any abnormalities and discuss treatment options.
 We are happy to provide an estimate at each stage of this procedure.

 Prevention is one of the most important parts of the oral hygiene procedure.